hooroo/roo-ui/README.md

 SVG icon paths are accessed from your apps theme (`theme.icons[iconName].path`).

-A default set of icons are included in the base [qantas theme](https://github.com/hooroo/roo-ui/blob/master/packages/themes/src/qantas.js).
+A default set of icons are included in the [base theme](https://github.com/hooroo/roo-ui/blob/master/src/theme.js).

 To add more icons, import them from `roo-ui/icons` and include them in your apps theme.